Sylosis: Dormant Heart, departure of Rob Callard, and hiatus (2014–2016)

-After the members of Sylosis had recovered from their respective injuries, they embarked on a tour of the UK and Europe as main support to DevilDriver with Bleed from Within.
-On this tour Sylosis drummer Rob Callard was unable to play on the tour due to other commitments.
+After the members of Sylosis recovered from their injuries, they toured the UK and Europe as main support to DevilDriver with Bleed from Within.
+On this tour, Sylosis drummer Rob Callard was unable to play due to other commitments.
 Ali Richardson, drummer of Bleed From Within, filled in for the remainder of the tour.

-In late September 2014 it was announced that Rob Callard was stepping down as drummer of Sylosis after nine years of playing in the band.
-His replacement was announced at the same time, in the form of Ali Richardson.
-Richardson's relationship with Sylosis was started on the DevilDriver tour earlier in the year.
+In late September 2014, Rob Callard left Sylosis after nine years.
+His replacement was announced to be Ali Richardson.
+Richardson's relationship with Sylosis started on the DevilDriver tour earlier in the year.

-At the start of October 2014, Sylosis announced details of their fourth album Dormant Heart, which was released on 12 January 2015 through Nuclear Blast Records.
+At the start of October 2014, Sylosis announced their fourth album, Dormant Heart, released on 12 January 2015 through Nuclear Blast Records.

-During the second half of May 2015, Sylosis started a European tour with the band Wovenwar.
-They also played at several festivals over the summer, such as Graspop Metal Meeting and Hellfest among others.
+During the second half of May 2015, Sylosis toured Europe with Wovenwar.
+They played at several festivals over the summer, such as Graspop Metal Meeting and Hellfest, among others.

-In October 2016, Sylosis announced that they would be going on hiatus as frontman Josh Middleton would be filling in for the British metalcore band Architects on guitar due to the passing of their guitarist Tom Searle, who was also a close friend of Middleton's.
-After 11 months of touring with Architects, it was announced that Middleton would be joining Architects as an official member, stating he would still remain in Sylosis.
+In October 2016, Sylosis announced a hiatus, as Middleton filled in for British metalcore band Architects on guitar due to the passing of their guitarist, Tom Searle, a friend of Middleton's.
+After 11 months, Middleton joined Architects as an official member, stating he would still remain in Sylosis.

 Return and Cycle of Suffering (2019–2022)

-In a March 2019 interview, Middleton confirmed that the band remains a going concern and that he intends to release a new Sylosis album in 2019.
-On 5 December 2019 Nuclear Blast revealed the pre-order for an apparent new record titled Cycle of Suffering, to be released on 14 February 2020.
-A day later, the band announced they had returned from their hiatus and confirmed that the new album would be released on 7 February 2020.
-This was followed by the first single release and music video from the album, titled "I Sever".
+In a March 2019 interview, Middleton confirmed that the band remained a going concern, and that he intended to release a new Sylosis album in 2019.
+On 5 December 2019, Nuclear Blast revealed the pre-order for an apparent new record titled Cycle of Suffering, to be released on 14 February 2020.
+A day later, the band returned from hiatus and confirmed that a new album would be released on 7 February 2020.
+This was followed by the first single and music video from the album, "I Sever".
+This was accompanied by the news that bassist Carl Parnell had left the band and been replaced with Conor Marshall.

-In promotion of the album, the band supported Trivium on their "A Light or a Distant Mirror" live concert.
-This particular concert was held at Full Sail University and streamed online.
+To promote the album, the band supported Trivium on their "A Light or a Distant Mirror" live concert that was held at Full Sail University and streamed online.
 The concert did not have a live audience due to the COVID-19 pandemic.

-On 11 December 2020, Sylosis released a new single, titled "Worship Decay".
+On 11 December 2020, Sylosis released the single "Worship Decay".

 On 8 March 2021, Sylosis announced a vinyl release of Conclusion of an Age and released "Plight of the Soul", a previously unreleased B-side track from the album.

-On 3 December 2021, Sylosis released a single titled "Immovable Stone" to which Josh Middleton stated a new album would be released early 2022.
+On 3 December 2021, Sylosis released the single "Immovable Stone", and Middleton stated a new album would be released early 2022.
 On 9 August 2022, Sylosis released the single "Heavy is the Crown", the first of a trilogy of singles to be released in 2022.